dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 I wanted to play around with the colour, stroke and transparency.
-For this design I removed the fill on the background.
-It has an Interesting look without the big circles colour in the back.
-It also effects how the transparency of the smaller circles looks.
-The small gold one doesn't look like it's transparent.
-I used white and gold for the colours.
+For this design I made the medium circle and the stroke the background colour and removed the transparency.
+This gives it a "cut-out" look.
+The little circle is partially transparent and white.
+I like how it looks when it overlaps with the background coloured parts, because it looks like it's pure white.
+I made the stroke width 4 so it could be clearly seen, even though I liked the way the thin stroke looked.

+This is a simple looking design but so far I think it is my favourite.

 The eight parameters per letter are now: